Antony Armstrong-Jones, 1st Earl of Snowdon: Education

 Armstrong-Jones was educated at two private boarding schools: first at Sandroyd School in Surrey from the autumn term of 1938, then, a year later, at Sandroyd's new site in Wiltshire up to 1943.
-After Sandroyd he attended Eton College, beginning in the autumn term ("Michaelmas half") of 1943.
+After Sandroyd he attended Eton College, beginning in the autumn term of 1943.
 In March 1945, he qualified in the "extra special weight" class of the School Boxing Finals.
 He continued to box in 1946, gaining at least two flattering mentions in the Eton College Chronicle.
 In 1947, he was a coxswain in Eton's traditional "Fourth of June" Daylight Procession of Boats.

-He then matriculated at the University of Cambridge, where he studied architecture at Jesus College, but failed his second-year exams.
+He then attended the University of Cambridge, where he studied architecture at Jesus College, but failed his second-year exams and did not complete his degree.

 He coxed the winning Cambridge boat in the 1950 Boat Race.